How to Get Deals from the #1 Broker in Your Market

 Ultimately, the number one broker will want to confirm that you are capable of financing a deal and that you are the main decision maker.
-They likely won’t have the patience to work with someone who can’t close or to play the game of telephone to reach the person who call the shots.
+They likely won’t have the patience to work with someone who can’t close or to play the game of telephone to reach the person who calls the shots.

 Questions #5 – What are your goals?

-Lastly, Samer wants to know about the investors goals.
+Lastly, Samer wants to know about the investor’s goals.
 This includes their overarching vision, but also their deal criteria.
 For example, if an investor is looking for distressed properties, Samer wants to know if they have their own contractor and construction crew, or is that something they will be asking Samer to provide?
-Or, if they want to invest $500,000, do they have realistic expectations for the property type and size and returns from that sized investment?
+Or, if they want to invest $500,000, do they have realistic expectations about the property type and size and returns from that sized investment?

 If you want to find deals in a hot market, partner with the best brokerage in your market.
 However, unlike your typical broker conversation, the outcome depends heavily on your answers to their questions, rather than the other way around.